Buying real estate in Brazil?

 investing in real estate in Brazil

-Are there any environmental restrictions, protected areas, or indigenous claims affecting the property?
+Are there any environmental restrictions or protected areas affecting the land?

 It's something we develop in our Brazil property pack.